10 common recruitment mistakes employers make (and how to avoid them)

 Starting recruitment with a job description that doesn’t accurately define the work you need done is a really basic error.

-Many people don’t take the time up front to determine the organisation's strategy and how the role contributes to these current and future goals, and instead let the position be shaped by the recruitment process.
+Many organisations don’t take the time up front to determine the current and future needs of the company and role, and then let the recruitment process shape the position.

-Everything flows from having a clear view of the job, tasks, and what the company needs and expects from a new hire.
+Everything flows from having a clear view of the job, tasks, and your expectations.
 Ask yourself what you’re recruiting for?
 An accurate, honest job description will keep you focused on the sort of person, skills, and qualifications you need.

-It will also mean potential candidates know exactly what they are applying for, which will help attract the right sorts of people.
+It will also mean potential candidates know exactly what they are applying for, which will help attract the right sorts of people (and help you keep them once they’re hired).

 But there is a balance to be struck.
-You don’t want the job description to be so detailed and granular that it's hard to understand and the purpose of the role gets confused.
+You don’t want the job description to be so detailed and granular that it is hard to understand and confuses the purpose of the role.

-In seeking to attract the cream of the crop, it can be tempting to aggrandise the position or promise more opportunities than you can actually deliver.
+In seeking to attract the cream of the crop, it can be tempting to aggrandise the position or promise more opportunities than there actually are.

-It won’t take long for your new hire to find out whether the role is more limited (or more demanding) than they were expecting, or if any promised likelihood of advancement, bonuses, or extra benefits were exaggerated.
-Any mismatch in expectations can cause a sharp loss of focus and motivation or start the person looking for work elsewhere.
+It won’t take long for your new hire to find out whether the role is more limited (or more demanding) than described, or if any promised likelihood of advancement or bonuses were exaggerated.
+Any mismatch in expectations can cause a sharp loss of motivation and could start the person looking for work elsewhere (nearly 33% of new hires look for a new job within their first 6 months, according to Harvard Business Review research).

 Some people spend hours pouring over CVs, analysing and comparing details.
 Others may take all the glowing praise of referees literally.